wazuh/wazuh-documentation/source/user-manual/agents/grouping-agents.rst

 - Shared files such as CIS benchmarks for the rootkit detection are joined in the shared folder, if repeated files, the last one added overwrites old ones.
 - The new ``agent.conf`` file added is appended to the existing one.
 When two groups have conflicting configuration, the last group assigned to the agent will be the leading one.
 Learn more about the configuration precedence in :doc:`Centralized configuration manual <../reference/centralized-configuration>`.
-- Custom shared files set from the user to a particular group are also joined to the "multi-group".
+- Custom shared files set from the user to a particular group are also joined to send them to the agents.

 .. thumbnail:: ../../images/manual/multigroups.png